 CEC interfaces with the Aegis combat system and will boost its early detection capabilities.

-The Hobart is multi-mission warship.
+The Hobart is a multi-mission warship.
 Among other things, it is equipped with modern sonar systems and surface-launched torpedoes for anti-submarine warfare, as well as Harpoon anti-ship missiles for surface warfare missions.
 The Hobart will also carry helicopters and unmanned aerial vehicles (UAVs).

 “The addition of CEC is a major building block for Australia in their defense against anti-air warfare threats in the Pacific Region,” said U.S. Navy Captain Jonathan Garcia, CEC major program manager, Program Executive Office Integrated Warfare Systems 6.0, according to Raytheon.
 “This delivery to Australia marks a significant first – expanding the CEC network globally and increasing the U.S. Navy interoperability with a valued, strategic ally.”